This article originally ran September 19, 2022, and was updated December 3, 2025.

 3. Even if prostate cancer is detected, your doctor may not recommend immediate treatment.

-The overwhelming majority of men who are identified with prostate cancer through a PSA test have cancer that is in the prostate only, meaning it has not spread, Dr. Nielsen says.
+The overwhelming majority of men who are diagnosed with prostate cancer through a PSA test have cancer that is in the prostate only, meaning it has not spread, Dr. Nielsen says.

-Treatment options for these patients include surgery to remove the prostate gland completely or various forms of radiation therapy.
+Treatment options include surgery to remove the prostate gland completely or various forms of radiation therapy.

 “Both options are very effective for prostate cancer,” Dr. Nielsen says.
 “However, for a relatively large number of men who are diagnosed with prostate cancer through the PSA tests, the likelihood of that cancer causing harm in their lifetime is really low.”